1997 Grand National: Leading contenders

 Avro Anson was a nine-year-old, trained by Maurice Camacho in Malton, North Yorkshire, who was well backed despite being relatively inexperienced as a chaser with just five starts in his career.
 Peter Niven took the ride, being sent off at 12/1 and they still held every chance in the first half-dozen at the Canal Turn second time, but a mistake at Valentine's cost him his chance.
 He faded out of contention over the remaining fences before rallying late on to finish sixth, almost 40 lengths behind the winner.

 Smith's Band was trained by Jenny Pitman and given the most experienced rider in the race in Richard Dunwoody, his 12th Grand National mount (including the void race of 1993).
 He was sent off carrying two pounds overweight at 12/1 despite having pulled up on his only start in the previous 12 months.
 Smith's Band disputed the lead throughout before falling at the 20th fence.
 He suffered a broken neck and died instantly.
-The other equine fatality during the race was Straight Talk, who broke a leg at the 14th fence and had to be put down.
+The other equine fatality during the race was Straight Talk, who broke a leg at the 14th fence and was put down.

 Other well-backed contestants at the off were 1996 Sun Alliance Chase winner Nathen Lad, Punchestown Grand National Trial winner Antonin, 1996 Scottish Grand National runner-up General Wolfe, 1996 Irish Grand National winner Feathered Gale and the 1996 Greenall's Grand National Trial winner Lo Stregone.
 Eventual winner Lord Gyllene had been the anti-post favourite until a few days before the race but drifted out to 14/1 before the race.

 The 11 riders making their debut in the race were all on outside chances but included two future winners, Timmy Murphy and Jim Culloty, as well as a quartet of others whose appearances would go into double figures in Richard Johnson, Robert Thornton, Joe Tizzard and David Casey.
 It was Sean Curran who fared best of the debut riders on the day, finishing seventh with only Murphy and Casey also completing the course.
 Glen Tormey and Tom Treacy also made their debuts while this was the only ride in a National for Daniel Fortt and Terry Mitchell.